 In July 2020, digital marketing agency Hedges & Company reported aftermarket eCommerce in Canada will reach CA$4.9 billion/US$3.7 billion in 2020.
 That figure, CA$4.9 billion, was echoed in a report published by AIA Canada in October 2020, titled “Outlook 2020: A Resilient Industry.”
 Ernst & Young LLC worked with AIA Canada on the October report.

 There are over 4,600 auto parts & accessories retailers and over 23,000 auto repair and maintenance business locations in Canada.
 Most Canadian auto repair businesses, over a third, are located in Ontario, followed by Quebec.

-Retail sales of aftermarket auto parts reached C$3.0 billion/US$2.36 in the do-it-yourself (DIY) market in 2015, the second highest recorded figure in five years.
+Retail sales of aftermarket auto parts reached C$3.0 billion/US$2.36 billion in the do-it-yourself (DIY) market in 2015, the second highest recorded figure in five years.
 The Canada DIY market has had 1.1% average annual growth since 2011.
 However, the DIY market has been outpaced by the Do-It-For-Me (DIFM) parts market.
 The DIFM market grew an average of 3.6% per year over the same period.

 The automotive DIY market in Canada is approximately 14% of total retail sales and with the growth pace of the DIFM market that share will continue to shrink over the next several years.